snap-stanford/ogb-web/_docs/leaderboard/leader_overview.md

 ### How Leaderboards Work?

 Once you have developed your model and got results, you can submit your test results to our leaderboards.
-To make your results official, we require you to submit the following information for each dataset.
+For each dataset, We require you to submit the following information.

 - **OGB version**: The OGB version used to conduct the experiments.
 - **Method**: The name of the method.